 No oral health care routine is complete without daily brushing and flossing.
 However, at-home care can only go so far.
 That’s why routine checkups and cleanings are so important to long-term oral health.
-At Friedland Family Dentistry, our dentists make sure that no underlying dental problems are present and confirm that you’re doing everything you need to keep your smile healthy and beautiful.
+At Friedland Family Dentistry of Pembroke Pines, our dentists make sure that no underlying dental problems are present and confirm that you’re doing everything you need to keep your smile healthy and beautiful.
 Feel free to call our office today to schedule your next appointment!

 Once you’ve checked in with our front desk, one of our hygienists will lead you to one of our dental operatories where you’ll briefly wait to see one of our dentists.
 Before your actual exam, our hygienist will perform a detailed cleaning, making sure to remove all plaque and tartar from the surface of teeth as well as the deep nooks and crannies on your mouth.
 These areas can often be difficult to clean at home.
 They’ll also floss in between your teeth to ensure a truly comprehensive cleaning.